-Certain new standards, amendments and interpretations have been published that are mandatory for the company's accounting period beginning on or after January 1, 2014 or later periods that the company has decided not to early adopt.
+Certain new standards, amendments and interpretations have been published that are mandatory for the company's accounting period beginning on or after January 1, 2015 or later periods that the company has decided not to early adopt.
 The standards, amendments and interpretations that will be relevant to the company are:

-IFRS 9 Financial Instruments is part of the IASB's wider project to replace IAS 39 'Financial Instruments: Recognition and Measurement'.
+IFRS 9 Financial Instruments is being issued to replace IAS 39 'Financial Instruments: Recognition and Measurement' and IFRIC 9: Reassessment of Embedded Derivatives.
 IFRS 9 retains but simplifies the mixed measurement model and established two primary measurement categories for financial assets, amortized cost and fair value.
 The basis of classification depends on the entity's business model and the contractual cash flow characteristics of the financial asset.
-The standard is effective for annual periods beginning on or after January 1, 2015.
+The standard is effective for annual periods beginning on or after January 1, 2018.
 The company is in the process of evaluating the impact of the new standard.